 Refine: Analysis

-The next step in the Analysis phase was to explore a range of transportation and land use options for Franklin Street.
-We considered various combinations of intersection configurations, street cross-sections, and street alignments that best meet project objectives.
+With an understanding of the land use and transportation context, the next step in the analysis was to explore a wide range of future options for Franklin Street.
+The project team considered various combinations of intersection configurations, street cross-sections, and street alignments that best meet project goals and objectives.
 Options included:

 • New connections to Lancaster, Oxford, Federal, and Newbury Streets